bbzaffari/purecpp_sp/README.md

 chmod +x installers/*.sh
 ./installers/env_config.sh
 ```
-*This install python essential package, libtorch, FAISS, and configure Conan*
+*This script automates the setup of Python essentials, including LibTorch, FAISS, and configures Conan for dependency management.*

 ---